onionhub/TIP/Askme.md

 ```
 - Method 2
 ```
 Send me your Slack ID or your Email in order to invite you to a channel in Slack which has been devised for reviewing the paper.

+Notice: in this method, keeping out the anonymity is all on you.
 ```
 ```
 * This project is being developed.